wagnerjfr/mysql-innodb-cluster/README.md

 ## 6. Add some data and check the replication

-First create a new MySQL 8 container named **mysql-client** which will server as a client:
+First create a new MySQL 8 container named **mysql-client** which will be used as a client:
 ```
 $ docker run -d --name=mysql-client --hostname=mysql-client --net=innodbnet \
    -e MYSQL_ROOT_PASSWORD=root mysql/mysql-server:8.0